Startup Payroll and Compensation Framework

 When I worked in corporate a while back, the appraisal cycle was always a treat.
 You guys know the grind.
-The management always came with creative explanations for less hike and bonus payment.
+The management always came with creative explanations for fewer hikes and bonus payments.
 Payroll was, however, a much-streamlined system there. compared to an SME or a startup.
 They always quoted an industry leader in Human Capital and Management leader which company gave a comparative scheme of payroll compensation for people in a particular industry vertical and experience level.

 They told us, we pay 110% of what was prescribed by Hewitt for this position.
 They were always being creative in that play for a variety of reasons but the idea was good.
 If they quoted an industry standard of sorts, we had to sit back and listen.
 It brought a certain credibility to the talk.
 Payroll for them had become a science and they could pretend they were doing good by all the employees.
 Maybe it was true also.

 But such an option is not available with the startup HR or even an SME person in a fast-evolving space always.
 Worse, even if there are agencies affording you this advice, they are not accessible always and the credibility is not clear in every case.
-The field is ever evolving and dynamic.
+The field is ever-evolving and dynamic.
 There is always a chance to over-compensate or under-pay.
 Payroll structure is always a conundrum for them.
-Even if you decide to hire a good candidate, you may need to come up with some creative plays to help them feel they get what the deserved.
+Even if you decide to hire a good candidate, you may need to come up with some creative plays to help them feel they get what the deserve.
 Then, the CTO or the engineering head needs to be closely associated with the process.
-They must communicate their points to the HR department as to what is a reasonable pay-scale.
+They must communicate their points to the HR department as to what is a reasonable pay scale.

 Challenges Facing HR In The Startup Payroll Structure

-This blog-space shall try to bring in the case-studies and industry trends to help you with these issues.
+This blog space shall try to bring in the studies and industry trends to help you with these issues.
 Watch this space out for more in the future.

-Another issue could be hiring a top executive with a fat pay-check who did not deliver.
+Another issue could be hiring a top executive with a fat paycheck who did not deliver.
 There are many cases when executives are fired in 6 months after a great deal of pomp and promise accompanied by huge joining bonuses and hefty salaries.
-The startup may bring in a person from corporate or a big establishment in hopes that they would close those high profile sales targets in a hurry.
+The startup may bring in a person from a corporation or a big establishment in hopes that they would close those high-profile sales targets in a hurry.
 But it turns out a corporate superstar could not deliver without the associated machinery and brand power of the said company.
-Or a middle-level executive in tech who handled a team of 100 in a services environment was hired to transform a tech-setup and better the culture as the team grows.
+Or a middle-level executive in tech who handled a team of 100 in a services environment was hired to transform a tech setup and better the culture as the team grows.
 They eventually drag and end up sucking up a lot of money without the returns.
-Thus, executive hiring is an area HR and the founders need to think-through as there is no one-method-fits-all answer for it.
+Thus, executive hiring is an area HR and the founders need to think through as there is no one-method-fits-all answer for it.
 It is advisable to consult and take the decision after a prolonged introspection and vetting.
-The effects and repercussions for bad executive hiring are immense.
+The effects and repercussions of bad executive hiring are immense.
 It is the nature of the beast.
 You are a company trying to innovate and bring out something no one else has done in the past.
 Hence, you better think out of the box and not take huge bets in salary payments for publicly hyped (sometimes for valid reasons) executives.
-We shall continue to bring detailed case-studies through this space to bring the attention of the HR to this.
+We shall continue to bring detailed case studies through this space to bring the attention of the HR to this.